polygamma/aurman/README.md

 **aurman** *(https://aur.archlinux.org/packages/aurman)* - **release version**

-> **Notice**: Even though it may seem like an AUR helper that is targeted at inexperienced users, the opposite is the case.
+> **Notice**: Even though it may seem like an AUR helper is targeted at inexperienced users, the opposite is the case.
 > `aurman` is targeted at **advanced** users, who are familiar with `pacman`, `makepkg` and most of all with the `AUR`.
 > `aurman` is an AUR **helper**, it can not and will never be a replacement for the sometimes needed human interaction.
 > If you **ever** encounter a problem, at which `aurman` e.g. is not able to find a dependency solution and you do not know **either**